Getting started with Vagrant

 Synced folders

-Vagrant shares the project directory with the /vagrant
+Vagrant shares the project directory with the /vagrant directory in the guest VM.
+So, after running:

 $ vagrant up